tassmiia/PORTFOLIO/README.md

    npm run dev
    ```

-   This will start the development server and you can view the website at `http://localhost:3000`.
+   This will start the development server, and you can view the website at `http://localhost:3000`.

 4. **Build the Project**